Canghiari04/ESQL/README.md

   ```bash
   sudo systemctl start apache2
   ```
-- Finally, where you had clone the repository run the following command and go to your localhost
+- Finally, where did you clone the repository run the following command and go to your localhost
    ```bash
   php -S localhost:your_socket
   ```